 Amanda Massucci, based in the Los Angeles metro area, is a Partner in the EY Forensic and Integrity Services practice.
 She serves as the West Region Forensics Leader where she leads our team assisting clients with forensic accounting, e-discovery, forensic data analytics, compliance, cost recovery and cyber incident response engagements.
 She also serves as the Americas Transaction Forensics leader.

-With nearly 30 years of experience working with clients on complex compliance and financial matters, Amanda has assisted a diverse base of clients in various industries, including highly regulated industries.
+With over 30 years of experience working with clients on complex compliance and financial matters, Amanda has assisted a diverse base of clients in various industries, including highly regulated industries.
 She works closely with in-house investigative counsel, external counsel, in addition to compliance and internal audit leaders.

 Amanda has conducted a wide range of accounting and financial fraud investigations.
 The issues addressed in these investigations include revenue recognition, earnings management, inappropriate accounting for reserves and disclosure requirements.